Mayon: 2018 activity

-On January 23, Mayon spewed 300 to 500-meter lava fountains and ash plumes with a 4 to 5-hour interval.
+On January 23, Mayon spewed 300 to 500 m lava fountains and ash plumes with a 4 to 5-hour interval.
 Lava bombs and rockfalls could also be observed and sounds from the volcano could be heard.
 Classes in all levels, both public and private were still suspended, work in some places were suspended as well.
-The danger zone was expanded up to 9 kilometers despite remaining at Alert Level 4 and residents from the expanded danger zone were evacuated.
+The danger zone was expanded up to 9 km despite remaining at Alert Level 4 and residents from the expanded danger zone were evacuated.

 On January 24, a column of ash and lava fountains were spewed again with an interval of 4 to 5 hours.
 Fire bombs and rockfalls were observed and sounds from the eruptions were heard.

 On January 25, a column of ash and lava fountains were spewed again.
 Fire bombs and rockfalls were observed and sounds from the eruptions were heard.
 The eruptions had an interval of 3 to 5 hours.

 Alert Level 4 was maintained at the volcano for the rest of January and all throughout the month of February as it remained restive.
 On March 6, after observing a decline in volcanic activity, PHIVOLCS downgraded the alert level back to Alert Level 3.
 On March 29, after observing a further decline in activity, PHIVOLCS lowered the alert level back to Alert Level 2 signifying the end of Mayon's eruptive activity and the volcano's decline to a moderate level of unrest.

 On December 26, Mayon caused two phreatic explosions but remained under Alert Level 2.